yameatmeyourdead/CSMMateROVJetson/README.md

 # CSMMateROVJetson
-Contains code relevant to CSM's 2020-2021 MATEROV season If you contribute to this repo, make sure you comment your code.
+Contains code relevant to CSM's 2020-2021 MATEROV season
+\nIf you contribute to this repo, make sure you comment your code.
 If you don't............I will find you and reject your pull request

 Dependencies:

-ROV:
-imageZMQ
-adafruit-circuitpython-servokit
-xboxdrv
-cv2

-DriverStation:
-imageZMQ
-cv2
-tkinter
+\nROV:
+\nimageZMQ
+\nadafruit-circuitpython-servokit
+\nxboxdrv
+\ncv2

+\nDriverStation:
+\nimageZMQ
+\ncv2
+\ntkinter